datasciencecampus/transport-network-performance/docs/source/index.rst

 `transport-performance` is a python package for measuring the performance of transport networks around urban centres.

-This documentation adopts the Diátaxis framework to structure the pased.
+This documentation adopts the Diátaxis framework to structure pages and content.
 See the official `Diátaxis documentation`_ for more details.

 .. toctree::
    :hidden: